switch-iot/hin2n/README.md

 The n2n source code is linked to the hin2n directory via git submodules, which are located into the `bundles` directory. hin2n provides the [CMakeLists.txt](https://github.com/switch-iot/hin2n/blob/dev_android/Hin2n_android/app/CMakeLists.txt) file to build all the supported n2n versions from the corresponding submodule.
 The submodules actually link a fork of the official n2n source code repositories (e.g. https://github.com/switch-iot/n2n_ntop) in order to guaranteed that the compilation of hin2n always succedes.
 The ntop v2 fork is a 1:1 copy of the official repository, which will be periodically updated to reflect the upstream changes.

 ### How to compile on linux
-Using ubuntu as an example, need java and sdk environment support
+Using ubuntu as an example (need java and sdk environment support)
 - `cd /opt`
 - `git clone https://github.com/switch-iot/hin2n.git --recurse-submodules` # download source
 - `cd hin2n/Hin2n_android` # hin2n_android directory is the hin2n project android source directory